smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Flower Gift has an additional effect: if Sunny Day is used, the next switch-in receives +1 Atk, +1 SpD

+- Relic Song switches Meloetta's SpA and Atk EVs.
+Nature is not changed.
+  Its secondary is now 40% -1 Atk -1 SpA (80% after Serene Grace)

 - Shuckle gets Berry Shell (select "Stick" in the teambuilder), which gives a 50% boost to Defense and Sp.
 Def.
 It also learns Leech Seed.